hotpeppersec/cloudlab/docs/_source/01_setup.rst

 While the CI/CD Pipeline is often the primary focus of the DevSecOps engineer, other pipelines exist as well.
-For example, let's assume our organization maintains a vast pool of raw data, also known as a data lake [#]_.
-The staff Data Engineers build and maintain Data Science [#]_ pipelines to facilitate the smooth flow of logs and other data into that data lake.
+For example, let's assume our organization maintains a vast pool of raw data, also known as a data lake.
+The staff Data Engineers build and maintain Data Science pipelines to facilitate the smooth flow of logs and other data into that data lake.
 Now Data Scientists are able to create machine learning models that rely on that data to produce useful insights.
 As another example, consider code changes as they move from developer workstations into a code repository for storage.